bordenc/py_scripts/README.md

 1. The script quotes as text to avoid floating point rounding errors.
 I know that there are ways to force number precision in Python, but I haven't explored them yet.
 Ideally, this should work without casting.
 2. On weekends and stat holidays, the script returns an empty dictionary.
 [CRA advises](https://www.canada.ca/en/revenue-agency/services/tax/technical-information/income-tax/income-tax-folios-index/series-5-international-residency/series-5-international-residency-folio-4-foreign-currency/income-tax-folio-s5-f4-c1-income-tax-reporting-currency.html) that the "correct" rate is the one from "the closest preceding day for which such a rate is quoted."
 Therefore, the script should have a way of detecting weekends and stat holidays and quote the "closest preceding day."
-3. The script should have a caching function as not to belabour our good friends at the Bank of Canada with unnecessary API calls
+3. A cache would be nice to avoid belabouring our good friends at the Bank of Canada with repetitive API calls

 ### [monitorsize.py](monitorsize.py)